Micro Frontends and Interoperability: Solving the Complexity of a Single Pane of Glass

 - Frontend updates require backend changes, increasing development complexity.

-Micro frontends break down monolithic UIs into independent, reusable components that can be developed, deployed, and updated separately.
-These modular elements—such as a stock chart, a trade blotter, or a risk management dashboard—can be dynamically combined to create custom workspaces.
-However, introducing all these moving parts brings complications.
+Micro frontends break down monolithic UIs into independent, reusable components — a stock chart, a trade blotter, a risk dashboard, an AI assistant panel — that can be dynamically combined into custom workspaces.
+But introducing all these new components creates complications.

 How Interoperability Solves Micro Frontend Challenges